tumcms/Open-Infra-Platform/Documentation/markdown/GitProcess.md

 1. Add all updates to your local repository:

-	- In **Git Bash**, which is working in OpenInfraPlatform folder, in the command line write out *git pull tumcms development*.
+	- In **Git Bash**, which is working in OpenInfraPlatform folder, in the command line write out:
+	 > git pull tumcms development

 	*tumcms* is the name you gave to OpenInfraPlatform official repository (https://github.com/tumcms/Open-Infra-Platform) while [adding remote](#Remote).